Steellow/calendary/README.md

 _Calendary_ as in _calendar_ and _legendary_.
 A web app for generating printable wall calendars.

-Super work-in-progress, no ETA for release :D Current version which might or might now work is available at [git.hanki.dev/calendary](https://git.hanki.dev/calendary).
+Super work-in-progress, no ETA for release :D Current version which might or might now work, and is available at [git.hanki.dev/calendary](https://git.hanki.dev/calendary).

 ## Inspo